Pi4J/pi4j.github.io/content/examples/components/LEDStrip.md

 ---

 {{% notice note %}}
-This example is outdated.
-Use a PixelBlaze Output Expander as described [here](https://pi4j.com/examples/jbang/pixelblaze_output_expander/) instead.
+Although this example is still valid, an easier approach for the control of an array of LEDs can be achieved with the PixelBlaze Output Expander as described [here](https://pi4j.com/examples/jbang/pixelblaze_output_expander/).
 {{% /notice %}}

 ### Description